RazrFalcon/rustybuzz/README.md

 So it's mostly identical, but there are still some tiny edge-cases which are not implemented yet or cannot be implemented at all.

-Also, Apple layout is largely untested, because we cannot include Apple fonts for legal reasons. harfbuzz uses macOS CI instances to test it, which is extremely painful and we do not do this for now.

 ## Major changes

 - Subsetting removed.